Ahmed0yousry/goan_2020/README.md

 # goan_2020
-This will the back_end of our App the APIs we created thus far are : for authentication:
+This will the back_end of our App the APIs we created thus far are :\n for authentication:
     /signUp
     /verifySignUP